Battle of Long Island: Conclusion of the campaign

-The British were stunned to find that Washington and the army had escaped.
-Later in the day, August 30, the British troops occupied the American fortifications.
-When news of the battle reached London, it caused many festivities to take place.
-Bells were rung across the city, candles were lit in windows and King George III gave Howe the Order of the Bath.
+The British were stunned to find that Washington and the Continental Army had escaped.
+Later that day, on August 30, British troops occupied Washington and the Continental Army's fortifications.
+When news of the battle reached London, it led to many celebratory festivities.
+Bells were rung across the city, candles were lit in windows, and King George III awarded Howe the Order of the Bath.

-Washington's defeat, in the opinions of some, revealed his deficiencies as a strategist, because of how he split his forces.
-His inexperienced generals misunderstood the situation, and his raw troops fled in disorder at the first shots.
-However, his daring nighttime retreat has been seen by some historians as one of his greatest military feats.
+Washington's defeat, in the opinions of some, revealed his deficiencies as a military strategist.
+Splitting his forces resulted in his largely inexperienced generals misunderstanding the state of the battle, and his raw troops fled in disorder at the first shots.
+However, Washington and the Continental Army's daring retreat later that night has been seen by some historians as one of General Washington's greatest military accomplishments.
 Other historians concentrate on the failure of British naval forces to prevent the withdrawal.

 Howe remained inactive for the next half month, not attacking until September 15 when he landed a force at Kip's Bay.
 The British quickly occupied the city.
 Although American troops delivered an unexpected check to the British at Harlem Heights in mid-September, Howe defeated Washington in battle again at White Plains and then again at Fort Washington.
 Because of these defeats, Washington and the army retreated across New Jersey and into Pennsylvania.
 On September 21, a fire of uncertain origin destroyed a quarter of New York City.
-In the immediate aftermath of the fire Nathan Hale was executed for spying.
+In the immediate aftermath of the fire, Nathan Hale was executed for spying.

 Casualties

 At the time, it was by far the largest battle ever fought in North America.
 If the Royal Navy is included, over 40,000 men took part in the battle.
-Howe reported his losses as 59 killed, 268 wounded and 31 missing.
+Howe reported his losses as 59 killed, 268 wounded, and 31 missing.
 The Hessian casualties were 5 killed and 26 wounded.
 The Americans suffered much heavier losses.
 About 300 had been killed and over 1,000 captured.
 As few as half of the prisoners survived.
 Kept on prison ships in Wallabout Bay, then transferred to locations such as the Middle Dutch Church, they were starved and denied medical attention.
 In their weakened condition, many succumbed to smallpox.

 Historians believe that as many as 256 soldiers of the First Maryland Regiment under Colonel William Smallwood fell in the battle, about two-thirds of the regiment.
-It is known that they were buried in a mass-grave, but the grave's exact location has been a mystery for 240 years.
+It is known that they were buried in a mass grave, but the grave's exact location has been a mystery for 240 years.